Aetherinox/obi-sync-docs/README.md

 ---

 ### Docker (Option 2)
-To install Obsi-Sync using the docker `pull` command, view the [Package Release](https://github.com/acheong08/obi-sync/pkgs/container/obi-sync) page and copy the command for the OS you are running.
+To install Obi-Sync using the docker `pull` command, view the [Package Release](https://github.com/acheong08/obi-sync/pkgs/container/obi-sync) page and copy the command for the OS you are running.

 <br /><br /><br />